HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Indoor unit runs but no cold air comes out.
 If the outdoor unit isn't running at all, the compressor might be seized.
 But also check for refrigerant leaks, capacitor failure, or electrical issues before condemning the compressor.

 Outdoor unit struggles, stutters, or takes several tries to start.
-This is classic capacitor failure symptoms ($89-$180 fix).
+This is classic capacitor failure symptoms.
 If it's actually compressor bearings wearing out, you'll also hear grinding noises.

 We ALWAYS test the capacitor and contactor before diagnosing compressor failure.
-These components cost $180-$280 to replace versus $1,700-$2,900 for a compressor.
 It's the honest thing to do, and it saves you money 60% of the time.

 Here's the truth most companies won't tell you: the symptoms of capacitor failure, contactor failure, and compressor failure look identical to homeowners.
 But the cost difference is massive.